machinexa2/machinexa2.github.io/writeups/_posts/2020-10-06-lfichallenge.markdown

 Looking at a different perspective, I found the following details:
 * It fetches similar to this `^https://.*\.(jpg|svg|png)$`
 * Serving another file with extensions fails a HEAD request, parser checks by mimetype which can be bypassed
-* Serving `.jpg` file with jpg magic header, base64 encodes the returned image response
+* Serving `.jpg` file with jpg or other image magic header, parser base64 encodes image and returns it

 ![Details](/writeups/assets/images/lfichallenge_details.png)